Immigration Court Process, Including Appeals and Deportation Orders

 When is my next hearing in immigration court?

 If you try the options above but you are confused, you can also try calling your specific immigration court.
-You can find the (scroll down the page and click on the name of the court, or search by entering your zip code).
+You can find the contact information for immigration courts here (scroll down the page and click on the name of the court, or search by entering your zip code).

 Finally, you should also receive a hearing notice with the date and address of your next hearing.
 It should also say whether your hearing is in person or internet-based (online).
 Your first hearing notice will be mailed to the address that the immigration court has for you.
-If you moved to a different address, make sure to update your address.
+If you moved to a different address, you can update your address.

 What should I do if there is no upcoming hearing listed in my case?